bat1417/MoonRunner/README.md

 - File/Load - reload config.yaml (only changes for rotor park positions will be changed in the running software.
 If you change your QTH location, you need to restart the program).
 - File/Quit - exit the program

-- *Note: the following functions will only work, if you have set up an antenna rotor with a rotor control software listening on the defined port and IP.*
+- *Note: the following functions will only work, if you have set up an working antenna rotor with a rotor control software listening on the defined port and IP.*
 - Track: start tracking the Moon (toggle-button on/off)
 - Park: set rotor to the defined park position (az, el)
 - Read: read current rotor position (az, el)